Scattering observables and correlation function for $p ~f_1(1285)$ revisited: Conclusions

 However, there are substantial differences for the scattering length and effective range of the $p~f_1$ system.
 The CF obtained with the new formalism also changes, although the qualitative features remain similar.
 While the strength at threshold is comparable, the overall shape differs appreciably.

-The comparison of these predictions with the forthcoming ALICE results should be highly relevant and should shed light on the nature of the $f1(1285)$ resonance and, by extension, on that of other axial-vector resonances.
+The comparison of these predictions with the subsequent ALICE results, which show a reasonably good agreement, indicates consistency with the interpretation of the $f_1(1285)$ resonance as predominantly molecular, since this assumption underlies the theoretical calculation that reproduces the data with such accuracy.
+By extension, similar considerations may apply to other axial-vector resonances.